 Other companies that add data to your credit records are all regulated in some form or another.
 Loans and credit cards come under the FCA and you can go to the Financial Ombudsman if there are problems.
 Water bills, electricity/gas, telecoms etc all have regulators and an Ombudsman process.

 Local Government and Housing Association tenants can take problems to the Housing Ombudsman.
-But that scheme is optional for private landlords and very few are a members of it – check if your landlord is.
+But that scheme is optional for private landlords and very few are members of it.

-As a CAB advisor in London, I see some private tenants struggling with incompetent / vanishing / amateur / absentee / Dickensian letting agents and landlords.
-And some of them pay no attention to a tenant’s legal rights to privacy, security of tenure and repairs.
+As a Citizens Advice advisor in London, I see some private tenants struggling with incompetent/vanishing/amateur/absentee/Dickensian letting agents and landlords.
+Some of them pay no attention to a tenant’s legal rights to privacy, security of tenure and repairs.
 It isn’t always easy to tell at the start of a tenancy whether there will be problems a few months later.

 So is Credit Ladder a good idea?